Beijing: Climate

-Beijing average annual temperatures from 1970 to 2019 during summer (June, July, and August) and winter (December, January, and February).
-Weather station data from NOAA.
-For comparison, the Global Surface Temperature Anomaly rose by approximately one degree over the same time period.

-Beijing has a monsoon-influenced humid continental climate (Köppen: Dwa), bordering on a cold semi-arid climate (Köppen: BSk) in the south and in the northwest, characterized by hot, humid summers due to the East Asian monsoon, and brief but cold, dry winters that reflect the influence of the vast Siberian anticyclone.
+Beijing has a humid continental climate (Köppen: Dwa), bordering on a monsoonal cold semi-arid climate (Köppen: BSk).
+The city is characterized by hot, humid summers due to the East Asian monsoon as well as brief but cold, dry winters that reflect the influence of the vast Siberian anticyclone.
 Spring can bear witness to sandstorms blowing in from the Gobi Desert across the Mongolian steppe, accompanied by rapidly warming, but generally dry, conditions.
 Autumn, similar to spring, is a season of transition and minimal precipitation.
-From 2001 to 2024, the hottest period in Beijing is early August, and the coldest period is late January.
+From 2001 to 2026, the hottest period in Beijing is early August, and the coldest period is early January.
 According to China's seasonal division standard, Beijing enters spring on 26 March, summer on 20 May, autumn on 13 September, and winter on 31 October.
 Due to the faster warming in March and September and the slower warming in May and October in recent years, Beijing is generally shorter in autumn than in spring.
-The average annual temperature in the urban area of Beijing is 12.9 °C to 13.3 °C, of which the average daily minimum temperature is 7.7 °C to 8.4 °C, and the average daily maximum temperature is 18.5 °C to 18.9 °C. The monthly daily average temperature in January is −2.7 °C, while in July it is 27.2 °C. Precipitation averages around 528.0 mm annually (Haidian and Chaoyang has an average annual precipitation of 584.2 mm), with close to three-quarters of that total falling from June to August.
+The average annual temperature (From 1991 to 2020) in the urban area of Beijing is 12.9 °C to 13.3 °C, of which the average daily minimum temperature is 7.7 °C to 8.4 °C, and the average daily maximum temperature is 18.5 °C to 18.9 °C. The average annual temperature in the low-altitude part of the suburbs of Beijing is 11.5 °C to 13.0 °C, of which the average daily minimum temperature is 5.9 °C to 8.0 °C, and the average daily maximum temperature is 18.2 °C to 18.7 °C. The average annual temperature in mountainous areas is between 0 °C and 10 °C, decreasing as the altitude increases.
+The monthly daily average temperature in January is −2.7 °C, while in July it is 27.2 °C. Precipitation averages around 528.0 mm annually (Haidian and Chaoyang has an average annual precipitation of 584.2 mm), with close to three-quarters of that total falling from June to August.
 With monthly percent possible sunshine ranging from 42% in July to 62% in January and February, the city receives 2,490.5 hours of bright sunshine annually.
 Extremes since 1951 have ranged from −27.4 °C on 22 February 1966 to 41.9 °C on 24 July 1999.